sethvargo/terraform-provider-filesystem/README.md

 **super ultra bad thing**, the file permissions are written as 0777 (globally executable), leaving a large security loophole.

-1. The equivalent "writer" does not use a atomic file write.
+1. The equivalent "writer" does not use an atomic file write.
 For large file chunks, this can result in a partially committed file and/or improper permissions that compromise security.